SwiftyLab/MetaCodable/README.md

 </details>

 <details>
-  <summary>Provide default value in case of decoding failures and member-wise initializer(s) generated considers these default values.</summary>
+  <summary>Provide default value in case of decoding failures.</summary>

 Instead of throwing error in case of missing data or type mismatch, you can provide a default value that will be assigned in this case.
-The memberwise initializer generated also uses this default value for the field.
 The following definition with `MetaCodable`:

 ```swift
 @Codable